budivoogt/recipe_tracker/notes.md

 Architecturally I need to:

--   Create a writable store for recipes
+-   [x] Create a writable store for recipes
--   Create a Supabase database for recipes
+-   [x] Create a Supabase database for recipes
--   Initialize the Supabase database and set the recipe store to it
+-   [ ] Initialize the Supabase database and set the recipe store to it
--   Subscribe to Supabase updates and update the store accordingly
+-   [ ] Subscribe to Supabase updates and update the store accordingly

+With respect to Supabase updates:

+If the primary database I work with is the Svelte store, then I can update the Supabase db with any local changes.
+That way I don't need the real-time listener as the first place to input will be the local store.
+And I'll initialize that local store upon mount and then set up a subscribe to it which will update the Supabase db.

 ## 2023-10-23